limitless-devs/limitless-token-faucet/README.md

 ## limitless-token-faucet

 This is a anchor smart contract to create and mint from token faucets.
-It is intended to be used for testing.
+It is intended to be used for testing and thus only exists on devnet.

 ## Usage